babashka/sci/README.md

 Copyright © 2019 Michiel Borkent

-Distributed under the EPL License, same as Clojure.
+Distributed under the Eclipse Public License 1.0.
+This project contains code from Clojure and ClojureScript which are also licensed under the EPL 1.0.
 See LICENSE.